Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Pipe and Tubing Dies

-Pipes and tubing also differ only in size, particularly on the diameter.
-Tubing has a smaller diameter than a pipe.
-Tubing diameter is less than 10 mm while pipes have generally larger diameter.
-In-line dies and crosshead dies are used to extrude annular products.
+Pipes and tubing differ primarily in diameter, with tubing having a smaller diameter (less than 10 mm) compared to pipes, which generally have larger diameters.
+In-line dies and crosshead dies are commonly used to extrude annular products.

 Blown Film Dies

-Another option is the conventional crosshead die.
-Compared to spiral mandrel dies, conventional crosshead dies are more likely to develop weld lines.
+Alternatively, conventional crosshead dies can be used.
+However, compared to spiral mandrel dies, crosshead dies are more susceptible to weld lines.

 Profile Extrusion Dies

-In the plastic industry, some applications require specific extrudate shapes.
-Profile dies are generally used for this purpose whenever other extrudate shapes are required aside from typical rectangular or annular products.
+In the plastic industry, certain applications require specific extrudate shapes.
+For these cases, profile dies are used to create shapes other than the typical rectangular or annular profiles.

 Coextrusion Dies